Management Structure

 I am wondering what other SU’s have for management structures.
 We went from having General Manager to having 2 Directors (Director of Ops and Director of outreach). the Director of outreach was meant to be more geared towards aiding the executives while the Director of Ops is exactly that (operations).
 This structure is extremely flawed as it leaves 2 top tier folks and makes our entire staff quite divided.
 There is talk about looking at other structures.
 My suggestion was to go back to a General Manager but perhaps have an executive assistant role (or something of that sort) that would be under the GM but there for execs.
 Does anyone else have a similar structure, or does anyone else mind sharing their structure if it works.

-Christopher Girodat replied 1 year ago 4 Members · 4 Replies
+Christopher Girodat replied 1 year, 7 months ago 4 Members · 4 Replies

 • 4 Replies